Enhancement of non-Markovianity due to environment-induced indirect interaction: Non-Markovianity in pure dephasing models

 \subsection{BLP Measure}

-The BLP measure for non-Markovianity looks at the evolution of the maximum possible trace distance between the density matrices obtained from two different initial states.
+The BLP measure of non-Markovianity quantifies the evolution of the maximum possible trace distance between the density matrices corresponding to two different initial states.
 An increasing trace distance is a signature of non-Markovian evolution.
 For a TLS undergoing pure dephasing, the maximum trace distance is obtained if, in the Bloch sphere picture, the two initial states for this TLS lie in the equatorial plane and have opposite Bloch vectors.
 Without loss of generality, we can choose the initial states to have Bloch vectors $(1,0,0)$ and $(-1,0,0)$.
 The time-evolved density matrices must then be of the form

 where $f(t)$ is typically an exponentially decaying factor that describes the dephasing (without loss of generality, we are assuming $f(t)$ to be real and positive), and $\omega_0$ is the natural frequency of the TLS.